A statistical physics and dynamical systems perspective on geophysical extreme events: How to define and track rare events in geophysical datasets

 \section{How to define and track rare events in geophysical datasets}

 Mathematically robust limit theorems allow the characterisation of extreme events in idealised systems.
-Examples include the use of Extreme Value Theory (EVT), including Generalised Extreme Value (GEV) and Generalised Pareto distributions (GPD), to fit block maxima or threshold exceedances.
+Examples include the use of Extreme Value Theory (EVT), including Generalised Extreme Value (GEV) and Generalised Pareto distributions (GPD), to fit block maxima or peaks over threshold.
 This assumes an infinite timeseries of i.i.d.\ random variables.
-Extremes arising in real-world dynamical systems however, cannot in principle satisfy these requirements.
+Extremes arising in real-world dynamical systems however, cannot in principle satisfy these requirements (see Sect.
+VI).
 When studying these systems it is thus important to go beyond a pure statistical analysis and also include information on the dynamics.
-This leads to a distinction between extreme events as defined by classical EVT, and extreme events in a dynamical systems theory context, which can be equated to rare events.
+This leads to a distinction between extreme events as defined in a probabilistic way via EVT, and extreme events in a dynamical systems theory context, which can be equated to rare events.
 In the latter sense, the two terms will hereafter be used interchangeably.

 In order to quantify the rarity of an event, a key tool in dynamical systems theory is the Poincaré recurrence theorem.
-This theorem states that for a conservative dynamical system with a finite phase space, if the system evolves for a sufficiently long time, it will return arbitrarily close to any initial position.
+This theorem states that for a conservative dynamical system, if the system evolves for a sufficiently long time, it will return arbitrarily close to any initial position.
 In other words, the system will exhibit recurrent behavior and, although rare, certain states of the system will recur infinitely often.
-More specifically, let $\mu(X, T)$ be a measure $\mu$-preserving dynamical system, where $X$ is the phase space and $T$ is the time evolution map.
-The Poincaré recurrence theorem states that for almost every point $x$ in $X$ and any neighborhood $U$ of $x$, there exists a positive integer n such that $T^n(x)$ (the point $x$ after $n$ iterations of the time evolution map) belongs to $U$.
+Moreover, for $\mu(X, T)$ a measure $\mu$-preserving dynamical system, where $X$ is the phase space and $T$ is the time evolution map, the Poincaré recurrence theorem states that for almost every point $x$ in $X$ and any neighborhood $U$ of $x$, there exists a positive integer $n$ such that $T^n(x)$ (the point $x$ after $n$ iterations of the time evolution map) belongs to $U$.
 Although the theorem was formulated for conservative dynamical systems, it was later shown that similar conclusions hold for chaotic forced dissipative systems having a strange attractor (e.g. \cite{ruelle1995turbulence}).

 The Poincaré recurrence theorem has applications in various fields, including statistical mechanics and ergodic theory.
 The time required for a trajectory to return to its initial state, known as the recurrence time, is related to the system's phase space volume and the speed of evolution along the trajectory, and can be extremely long for rare states.
 By studying the recurrence times of trajectories near these rare points, it is possible to gain insights into the underlying dynamics of the system and to identify the most likely pathways leading to the rare events.